 Reduce bias

-Speaking of biases—a significant benefit to having more than one opinion on a matter is that an opinion, if not properly justified, will be challenged.
+Speaking of biases—a significant benefit to having more than one opinion is the opportunity to challenge each other and call out biases.

 If someone cannot back up their opinion on a candidate with evidence (i.e. what the candidate said) there is likely some bias at play and it should be examined.

-Biases are inherent within us, and are extremely difficult to overcome, but an effective approach is to shine a light on it and make yourself explain your reasoning to others—which is where collaborative hiring comes in.
+Biases are inherent within us and are extremely difficult to overcome.
+However, an effective approach is to shine a light on it and make yourself explain your reasoning to others—which is where collaborative hiring comes in.

 While collaborative hiring is great in theory, like with most things involving multiple people, there are challenges to getting it right.